n76/DejaVu/README.md

 Clearing the database
 ---------------------
-This software does not have a clear or reset database function built it but you can use settings->Storage>Internal shared storage->Apps->Déjá Vu Location Service->Clear Data to remove the current database.
+This software does not have a clear or reset database function built it but you can use settings->Storage>Internal shared storage->Apps->Déjà Vu Location Service->Clear Data to remove the current database.

 Moved RF Emitter Handling
 =========================